-The recent events in West Virginia have us thinking about water.
-In the meantime, we keep up on the situation, with help from Ken Ward Jr.’s excellent reporting at the West Virginia Gazette.
+The devastating events in West Virginia have us thinking about water.
+In the meantime, we keep up on the situation, with help from Ken Ward Jr.’s excellent reporting (link no longer available) at the West Virginia Gazette.

 We do our bit in protecting water resources, foregoing chemical fertilizers and pesticides in our home space, keeping them out of the soil, keeping them from running off to streets and storm drains.
 Most of the benefit comes right on the ground where we live — the knowledge that the fruits and vegetables we grow, the yard where our children play, both are free of potentially harmful chemicals.
 But we also like to think of ourselves as making a contribution to overall water purity.
 An event like the one in West Virginia — the drinking water for some 300,00 people poisoned — makes us realize how small our backyard contribution is against massive spills on the commercial level.